ticket721/web-app/README.md

 * `MinterCategoriesGetter.ts`, used to retrieve ticket categories
 * `MintingController.ts`, used to properly call the mint method
 * `EventCreationSummary/MinterDescription.ts`, Used to pretty print a concise decription of the minting process

+## Module Update Procedure: Marketer

+When adding or editing a Minter module, the following files should be checked:

+* `marketers.json`, the I18N configuration
+* `MarketerSelectionForm/ignore.ts`, Ignored Modules
+* `BuildArgumentForm/overrides.ts`, Build Argument Processors
+* `EventCreationSummary/MarketerDescription.ts`, Used to pretty print a concise decription of the minting process
+* `web_components/event/misc/MarketerEnabled.ts`, Used to quickly disable Marketplace features
+* `web_components/ticket/modals/MarketerSaleController.ts` Create input form to sell a ticket